-As the fifth Meet a Mentor launches next week, hear from mentor Jayshree Viswanathan at FCB Inferno got on with the programme
+As the fifth Meet a Mentor launches next week, hear how mentor Jayshree Viswanathan at FCB Inferno got on with the programme

 One of our mentor/mentee pairings, Jayshree and Asher couldn't commit to the Meet a Mentor 4 dates and so they followed their own mentoring schedule with regular check-ins with Fran.
 In this blog post, Jayshree Viswanathan, copywriter at FCB INFERNO, details her time as a mentor, from the wisdom she imparted to what she learnt in return.